-- .1 On behalf of the Rail Commissioner, DPTI Rail Operations is responsible for the ongoing management and operation of the AMPRN and passenger Rolling Stock.
+- On behalf of the Rail Commissioner, DPTI Rail Operations is responsible for the ongoing management and operation of the AMPRN and passenger Rolling Stock.
 This includes management of the Rail Commissioner's Integrated Safety Management System Framework, which describes how the Rail Commissioner meets its obligations under the Rail Safety Act.
-Where specified in this Part G40, the Contractor must consult with, and provide information to, a representative of DPTI Rail Operations in regard to the Integrated Safety Management System. - .2 The Principal will advise the Contractor of the DPTI Rail Operations representative and if requested by the Contractor, provide the Contractor with a copy of the Integrated Safety Management System Framework.
+Where specified in this Part G40 Safety Provisions for Rail, the Contractor shall consult with, and provide information to, a representative of DPTI Rail Operations in regard to the Integrated Safety Management System. - .2 The Principal will advise the Contractor of the DPTI Rail Operations representative and if requested by the Contractor, provide the Contractor with a copy of the Integrated Safety Management System Framework.